jitendrakumawat/play-post-comment-application/README.md

-This is your new Play application
+This is  new Play java  application for post
 =================================

 This file will be packaged with your application when using `activator dist`.